3mdeb/verified-boot/verified_boot_main.md

 - 448-450 "Custom Hardware with Specific Keys"
 - 574-583 "Verified Boot for User but not for Admin"

-#### Integrity
+#### Integrity Verification

+Integrity:
 > A property whereby data has not been altered in an unauthorized manner since it was created, transmitted, or stored.

 ~ NIST SP 800-152, Appendix B Glossary [^NIST_sp800-152]

+Data integrity is most of the time assured using hash digests of the data, which are sent or stored alongside it.
+Hash digests are often just called `digests` in the context of data integrity.

+Digest:
+> The output of a hash function (e.g., hash(data) = digest).
+Also known as a message digest, digest or harsh value.

+~ NIST IR 8202, Appendix B -- Glossary [^NIST_ir8202]

+Hash function:
+> A function that maps a bit string of arbitrary length to a fixed-length bit string.
+Approved hash functions satisfy the following properties: 1.
+One-way – It is computationally infeasible to find any input that maps to any pre-specified output.
+2. Collision resistant – It is computationally infeasible to find any two distinct inputs that map to the same output.

+~ NIST SP 800-175, section 1.5 Terms and Definitions [^NIST_sp800-175]

-Data integrity is most of the time assured using digests of the data, which are sent alongside it.
-To verify the integrity of the data, the digest has to be calculated once more and compared againt the one received.
-When creating digests using a strong hash function, even the smallest change to the data will result in a completely different value of the digest.
+To verify the integrity of the data, the digest has to be calculated once more and compared against the one received.
+When creating digests using a strong hash function, even the smallest change to the data will result in a completely different value of the digest and chaning the data in such a way that won't change the digest is not feasible computationally.

 Only verifying integrity does not guarantee the origin of the data is genuine.
-A bad actor can modify both the data and the digest if not protected.
+A bad actor could modify both the data and the digest if the digest is not protected or already known from a different source.

 #### Authenticity

-> The property of being genuine and being able to be verified and trusted; confidence in the validity of a transmission, a message, or message originator.
+> The property of being genuine and being able to be verified and trusted;
+confidence in the validity of a transmission, a message, or message originator.

 ~ NIST SP 800-137, Appendix B Glossary [^NIST_sp800-137]